 Do you know how to make a better SMART goal?
-Most of you have encountered a SMART goal at work, your home life, or even church.
+Most of you have encountered a SMART goal at work, home life, or church.
 This acronym stands for Specific, Measurable, Achievable, Realistic, and Time-bound.

 Some of you may have encountered a variation called a SMARTER goal.
 This second acronym stands for Specific, Measurable, Achievable, Relevant, Time-bound, Evaluate, and Re-adjust.